Exalex16/CPEN321-WOCMS/documentation/M3_Requirements_and_Design.md

     - **Detailed Flow for Each Independent Scenario**:
         1. **View Map Info**:
-            - **Description**: The user can click on icons on the map to see information (e.g., places of interest, user photo locations, route suggestions).
+            - **Description**: The user can pan around the map to see their markers and click on markers to see previously uploaded photos.
             - **Primary actor(s)**: User
             - **Main success scenario**:
                 1. The user navigates to the “Map” section.